Our roundup of Natick’s charitable and community action non-profit groups:

 Keep Natick Beautiful: Focuses on litter control in town.

-METCO Family Friend: Natick families help to communicate information regarding school programs and schedules and serve as a contact at school meetings and social events for a Boston family.
+METCO Family Friends: Natick families help to communicate information regarding school programs and schedules and serve as a contact at school meetings and social events for a Boston family.
 Boston families provide the Natick family with a new link to the city and offer a diverse set of cultural and life experiences to share.

 Natick 180: Addresses the full continuum of substance use.